iotaledger/iota-wiki/docs/learn/about-iota/value-transfer.md

 Both of Alice's messages could not be part of the ledger state because it would result in a negative balance for Alice’s address: - 10 i.

 Messages in the Tangle are confirmed by special messages called milestones.
-Those milestones are issued by a special node called Coordinator, that is operated by the IOTA Foundation and is therefore still a centralized part in the Consensus.
+Those milestones are issued by a special node called Coordinator, that is operated by the IOTA Foundation and is therefore still a centralized part of the Consensus.

 After Charlie's message is confirmed by a milestone, the nodes update his and Bob's balances to reflect the transfer of 10 i to Bob's address.
 Bob can now spend his new IOTA tokens.